Reach Code Program for Building and Transportation Electrification

 What are Reach Codes?

-Every three years, cities and counties across the state can adopt local reach codes in line with the new Building Standards Code (Standards) or Title 24 of the California Code of Regulations.
-Cities and counties may adopt building codes more advanced than those required by the state, which are known as reach codes, typically as either Part 11 (CALGreen) or Part 6 (Energy Code) amendments.
+Every three years, cities and counties across the state adopt the new California Building Standards Code (Title 24).
+At any time, cities and counties may adopt building codes that are more advanced than those required by the State, which are known as reach codes.
+Reach codes are called “local amendments” because they amend the statewide Standards within a local jurisdiction.

 Adoption Process